deamorim2/sdbs/EN-US/conceptual_model_spatial_data.rst

 Conceptual Model for Spatial Data
 =================================

-According to Borges(2001), semantic and object-oriented data models, such as ER, OMT, IFO, and others, have been extensively used for modeling geographic applications.
+According to Borges_(2001), semantic and object-oriented data models, such as Entity-Relatonship Model (E-R_), Object-modeling technique (OMT_), and others, have been extensively used for modeling geographic applications.

 Despite their semantic expressiveness, such models present limitations to adequately model those applications, since they do not provide appropriate primitives for representing spatial data.

-Borges(2001) proposes the OMT-G model, an object oriented data model for geographic applications.
+Borges_(2001) proposes the **OMT-G model**, an object oriented data model for geographic applications.

-OMT-G provides primitives for modeling the geometry and the topology of spatial data, supporting different topological structures, multiple views of objects, and spatial relationships.
+**OMT-G** provides primitives for modeling the geometry and the topology of spatial data, supporting different topological structures, multiple views of objects, and spatial relationships.

-OMT-G also includes tools to specify transformation processes and presentation alternatives, that allow, among many other possibilities, modeling for multiple representations and multiple presentations.
+**OMT-G** also includes tools to specify transformation processes and presentation alternatives, that allow, among many other possibilities, modeling for multiple representations and multiple presentations.

-In this way, it overcomes the main limitations of the existing models, like EXT.
-IFO, OMT EXT., GISER, Geo-OOA, GMOD and Modulo-R, for example, thus providing more adequate tools for modeling geographic applications.

 The OMT-G Data Model
 ====================

-The OMT-G model is based on three main concepts:
+The **OMT-G** model is based on three main concepts:

 - Classes
 - Relationships